Larry Sanger: Neutrality and ideological bias

 In a March 2022 interview with Fox Nation, Sanger once more said that Wikipedia had abandoned its neutrality policy and that "the kinds of people that are allowed to have any influence on Wikipedia have been narrowed down greatly to essentially people who agree with the establishment left."
 In his opinion: "The left, frankly, is relentless when it comes to stating their point of view and using the organs of mass media—and Wikipedia is part of their mass media I think—to shape the world".
 Sanger also said that Wikipedia originally had a strong commitment to neutrality, saying: "We promulgated a policy, the neutrality policy.
 And it was very clear in the beginning.
 And I think I really hammered it a lot.
 In the two years that I was with the organization, I really drove that neutrality policy.
 And I articulated a defense."

+Sanger expresses support for additional scrutiny of Wikipedia users, saying that "admins and those with significant authority in the system should be as easily named and shamed as any ordinary journalist".

-Sanger was interviewed on the Tucker Carlson podcast on September 29, 2025, publishing an essay on his blog and his Wikipedia user page commenting on what he regards as the problems with the state of Wikipedia.
-Sanger commented on what he saw as the degrading of neutrality policies and the "blacklisting" of certain conservative sources.
+In September 2025, Sanger published a list of proposed changes to Wikipedia, titled "The Nine Theses, on his blog and his Wikipedia user page.
+Sanger was interviewed about his critiques on the Tucker Carlson podcast, where he commented on what he saw as the degrading of neutrality policies and the "blacklisting" of certain conservative sources.
 He also claimed that intelligence agencies like the CIA may have influenced some direction or content on Wikipedia.
-Sanger agreed with a plan by the conservative think tank Heritage Foundation to dox Wikipedia editors, saying, "Admins and those with significant authority in the system should be as easily named and shamed as any ordinary journalist".
+Sanger's proposals were received well by members of the Republican Party and second Trump administration, including David Sacks and Elon Musk, with the latter announcing Grokipedia the same day he shared and praised Sanger's proposals.
+Reception was mostly negative among English Wikipedia's editing community, particularly towards Sanger's proposal to require editors with advanced permissions to reveal their real life identities.

+Sanger was banned in June 2026 from English Wikipedia under Wikipedia policies for "canvassing", or brigading, to influence internal discussions of his proposed "WikiProject Intellectual Diversity" and for engaging in other disruptive behavior.
+He criticized the ban and process, calling it a "kangaroo court" and accusing Wikipedia administrators of not providing formal charges, due process, or neutral adjudication.